-Brands like Patagonia or The North Face may be widely popular amongst a large population of outdoor enthusiasts, but the serious outdoorsman will already know that Arc’teryx is one of the best companies out there.
+Brands like Patagonia or The North Face may be widely popular amongst a large population of outdoor and backpacking enthusiasts, but the serious outdoorsman will already know that Arc’teryx is one of the best companies out there.

 Here is a quick rundown of the Beta AR’s basic specs:

 Looking at these features alone will make any outdoor enthusiast interested in the Arc’teryx Beta AR.
 Let’s take a closer look at what will make (or breaks) this breathable waterproof jacket.

 There are a lot of advantages to this piece of a jacket.
 One of the most popular praises of this jacket is just how waterproof it is.
 Sure, there are many waterproof jackets on the market that claim they are waterproof but extreme conditions often show the wearer that these claims just aren’t true and don’t have real weather protection.
 Either the shell ends up giving out or leaks start on the zipper and quickly dampen the lining.

 The last thing you want to experience out in the backcountry or on the slope is a soggy jacket with no way to get dry quickly.
 Unless you happen to have a backup jacket on your pack your entire trip could be ruined by having to go home.

 These issues are completely solved by the Beta AR.
 The Gore-Tex shell is going to stop rain, wind, and snowfall.
 The WaterTight zippers, while not waterproof, are some of the best water-resistant zippers on the market.
 They will keep water out from rain or snow, perhaps only letting moisture in if submerged but you will stay dry.